cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 Declarative role management ensures that PostgreSQL instances align with the spec.
-If a user modifies role attributes directly in the database, the CloudNativePG operator will revert those changes during the next reconciliation cycle.
+If a user modifies role attributes directly in the database, the CloudNativePG operator reverts those changes during the next reconciliation cycle.

 ## Password management

-The declarative role management feature includes reconciling of role passwords.
+The declarative role management feature includes reconciling role passwords.
-Passwords are managed in fundamentally different ways in the Kubernetes world and in PostgreSQL, and as a result there are a few things to note.
+Passwords are managed in fundamentally different ways in the Kubernetes realm and in PostgreSQL.
+As a result, there are a few things to note.

-Managed role configurations may optionally specify the name of a **Secret** where the username and password are stored (encoded in Base64 as is usual in Kubernetes).
+Managed role configurations can optionally specify the name of a secret where the username and password are stored (encoded in Base64 as is usual in Kubernetes).
 For example:

 ``` yaml